HarcourtsAcademy/grav-ha-user/pages/08.about/hiring/02.multimedia-designer/multimedia_designer.md

   - Arrange to interview and film our visiting international speakers and other guests at conference
   - Cut, edit and re-encode existing video and audio content
 5. Be an active contributor to the Academy team and wider Harcourts family
-  - Work in conjunction with the Academy Programme Development manager, Online Learning Manager and Head of Academy to achieve projects within the Academy business plan
+  - Work in conjunction with the Academy Program Development manager, Online Learning Manager and Head of Academy to achieve projects within the Academy business plan
   - Build relationships with the Harcourts marketing team and remain compliant with the Harcourts brand
   - Actively participate in daily, weekly, monthly and quarterly team meetings
   - Attend the annual 3-day Academy Forum, strategic planning days and quarterly business plan reviews